How to Access an Android Phone with a Broken Screen

 - Once you’ve unlocked your phone, connect your USB hub to the PC.

-- Your phone will now be connected to your PC.
-You can use your PC to navigate through the phone and save all the important files to the computer.
+- Your phone will now connect to your PC.
+You can use your PC to navigate through the phone and save all the essential files to the computer.

-This can happen due to physical damage to your phone.
-How do you know your phone is working?
-You hear the notification sounds and feel the vibration.
-If you try to unlock your phone by heart, you also hear the unlock sound.
-Fortunately, there is a way you can retrieve the data from a phone in this situation.
-In this case, you will need another Android phone, and we’ll explain why:
+The lack of a display on your Android phone can happen due to physical damage, so how do you know your phone is functioning at all?
+You should hear the notification sounds and feel the vibrations.
+If you try to unlock your phone by memory, you may also hear sound.
+Fortunately, there is a way to retrieve the data from a phone in this situation.
+In this case, you will need another Android phone, as explained below.

-- The first thing you need to do is to connect your phone to a charger as soon as possible.
+- Connect your phone to a charger as soon as possible.
 Your phone needs to be turned on and charged.

 - Take the other Android phone.
 Preferably, this phone is the same model as yours.
-If not, it should run the same version of the operating system as your phone.
+If not, it should run the exact version of the operating system.

-- Connect the other Android phone to your computer using a USB cable.
+- Connect the other Android phone (the good one) to your computer using a USB cable.

 - Remember where you pressed the screen on this phone.

-- Now, take your phone and connect it to the computer using the USB cable.
+- Now, take your broken phone and connect it using the USB cable to the computer.

 - Since your screen is black, you won’t be able to see anything.
 Luckily, you’ve practiced this on the other Android phone, and now you know which part of the screen to tap.